Twometer/ArduLeucht/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Log output**
+If an error occurred, please paste the log here.
+See the prerelease disclaimer on how to get the log!

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]